-A doctoral plan of study will be designed for each student under the guidance of the Doctoral Advisory Committee and approved by the Associate Chairperson.
-For additional information refer to the Graduate Catalog, Policies and Regulations, "The Doctor's Degree" (see Graduate Advisor for handbook).
+A doctoral plan of study will be designed for each student under the guidance of the Doctoral Advisery Committee and approved by the Associate Chairperson.
+For additional information refer to the Graduate Catalog, Policies and Regulations, "The Doctor's Degree" (see Graduate Adviser for handbook).
 The following guidelines apply:

 75 hours beyond the Baccalaureate (minimum) exclusive of thesis and dissertation.